ABOUT US & PAST EVENTS

 With over 85 members from all over County Carlow, and surrounding counties, all singers come from many backgrounds but share in common a passion for choral music, singing and a commitment to performing to audiences throughout County Carlow, Ireland and the rest of Europe.
 The society was invited to take part in the 200th anniversary of Halifax choral society(the oldest choral society in the world) in 2017 with world famous Black Dyke band.

-The society has a prolific concert programme with performances in early Summer and Christmas as well as the annual ‘Glory of Christmas’ concert with Raymond Gubbay Ltd. in the National Concert Hall Dublin.
+The society has a prolific concert programme with performances in early Summer and Christmas in the Cathedral of the Assumption, Carlow as well as the annual ‘Glory of Christmas’ concert with Raymond Gubbay Ltd. in the National Concert Hall Dublin.
 We have a wide repertoire of many choral works such as Handel’s Messiah, Bach’s St. Matthew's & St. John Passion, Verdi’s Requiem, Haydn’s The Creation & Seasons, Brahms Requiem & many more.

 Blánaid Murphy, began her career in London studying piano with Beatrice Franklova and organ with Ian Curror.
 She studied at Sacred Heart High School in Hammersmith, London (Class of 1983).
 In 1984 she was awarded an organ scholarship to Selwyn College, Cambridge, graduating in music in 1987.
 She was Organ Scholar at Cambridge University.
 For four years, she furthered her studies with Professor Konrad Richter at the Musikhochschule in Stuttgart (Class of 1993 · KA Certificate).
 She participated in the master-class at Beyruth Susan Wenckus at the Mozarteum in Salzburg with Hartmut Holl and founded and directed the Murphy Singers in Stuttgart.